Leveraging Federal Funds to Increase Access to Fresh, Affordable Foods Across New York State

 Healthy Food, Healthy Lives

 January 3, 2017

 Double Up Food Bucks is a food-purchasing program that offers Supplemental Nutrition Assistance Program (SNAP) recipients a matching value on dollars spent at farmers markets on fresh, locally grown produce.

-Under this grant, Field & Fork will plan and implement activities to double the number of counties in the State that participate in Double Up Food Bucks; increase SNAP dollars spent at existing Double Up Food Bucks farmers markets and new year-round farmers markets; establish new Double Up Food Bucks mobile markets; and replicate the program directly in neighborhoods where SNAP participants live and at healthy corner stores.
-An ultimate goal is to develop a technology system where Double Up Food Bucks can be used by customers to purchase healthy food at any participating venue.
-Grant activities will include identifying new partners as the program expands into new communities and training of all market managers on how the program works and best practices for addressing customer and vendor issues and questions.
-In addition, Field & Fork will conduct marketing and outreach; ensure that all participating markets have the tools they need to successfully operate the program; work with nutrition education partners to coordinate customer outreach activities; and provide ongoing technical assistance and oversight at all Double Up Food Bucks markets.
+Under this grant, Field & Fork planned and implemented activities to double the number of counties in the State that participate in Double Up Food Bucks; increase SNAP dollars spent at existing Double Up Food Bucks farmers markets and new year-round farmers markets; establish new Double Up Food Bucks mobile markets; and replicate the program directly in neighborhoods where SNAP participants live and at healthy corner stores.
+An ultimate goal was to develop a technology system where Double Up Food Bucks could be used by customers to purchase healthy food at any participating venue.
+Grant activities included identifying new partners as the program expands into new communities and training of all market managers on how the program works and best practices for addressing customer and vendor issues and questions.
+In addition, Field & Fork conducted marketing and outreach; ensured that all participating markets have the tools they need to successfully operate the program; worked with nutrition education partners to coordinate customer outreach activities; and provided ongoing technical assistance and oversight at all Double Up Food Bucks markets.